Run Autonity Oracle Server

 Configure the crypto_uniswap

-entry in plugins-conf.yml
+entry in oracle_config.yml

 .
 Edit the configuration fields: